Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 ## Terminology
 **Plugin**
-: An extension to the {{site.base_gateway}}.
+: An extension to {{site.base_gateway}}.

-: For plugins developed and maintained by Kong, plugin versioning generally has no impact on your implementation, other than to find out which versions of Kong contain which plugin features.
-Kong plugins are bundled with the
+:  For plugins developed and maintained by Kong, plugin versioning generally does not impact your implementation, other than helping you determine which versions of Kong contain specific plugin features.
-{{site.base_gateway}}, so compatible plugin versions are already associated with the correct version of Kong.
+Kong plugins are bundled with the {{site.base_gateway}}, ensuring that compatible plugin versions are already associated with the correct version of Kong.

 **Kong plugin** or **Kong bundled plugin**
 : A plugin developed, maintained, and [supported by Kong](/hub/?support=kong-inc).

-: Because third-party plugins are not maintained by Kong and are not bundled with the {{site.base_gateway}}, version compatibility is a bigger concern.
-See each individual plugin's page for its tested compatibility.
+: Unlike third-party plugins, which are not maintained by Kong and are not bundled with the {{site.base_gateway}}, version compatibility for Kong plugins is less of a concern.

-: If the versions on the plugin page are outdated, contact the maintainer directly.
+: If the versions on a plugin page is outdated, contact the maintainer directly.

 **Plugin supported by 3rd party**
-: A plugin in the category "Contact 3rd party for support".
-This is a custom plugin developed, tested, and maintained by an external developer, not by Kong.
+: A plugin categorized under "Contact 3rd party for support."
+This custom plugin is developed, tested, and maintained by an external developer, not by Kong.
-Unless the plugin is explicitly labelled as a technical partner, Kong does not test these plugins, or update their version compatibility.
+Unless explicitly labeled as a technical partner, Kong does not test these plugins or maintain their version compatibility.
+If the versions listed on the plugin page is outdated, contact the maintainer directly.

 **Technical partner plugin**
-: A 3rd party custom plugin that has been carefully validated by Kong and has met certain standards.
-These plugins are still developed, tested, and maintained by an external developer, not by Kong.
-The plugin owner also maintains the plugin's version compatibility with
+: A 3rd party custom plugin that has been validated by Kong and meets certain standards.
+Although these plugins are developed, tested, and maintained by an external developer, the plugin owner also ensures the plugin's version compatibility with {{site.base_gateway}}.
-{{site.base_gateway}}.

 ## Developing custom plugins